christina2564/COMP383_PipelineProject/README.md

 First, I download the the samples from the two patients donors, at 2 days and 6 days post infection, using SRA numbers and converted to paired-end fastq files using wget, and store them to the folder full_data.
 code:

 wget {link from SRA, normalization}

-fasterqdump
+fasterqdump ./{sample name}
+#fasterqdump was used to convert data from SRA to usable fastq

-I then stored test data in the folder test_data in this repo that will have the first 10,000 lines of the fastq files to make it easier to run them for the questions. code used for that: head -n 10000 SRR5660030_1.fastq > {path to file}
+I then stored test data in the folder test_data in this repo that will have the first 10,000 lines of the fastq files to make it easier to run them for the questions.
+This folder is stored in this repo code used for that: head -n 10000 SRR5660030_1.fastq > {path to file}